ZeroDeposit/ned-ned-s-cheese-emporium/README.md

 Tips:
 - You can use any webframework or language you like
-- Use the https://openexchangerates.org/ API to get the pound to euro exchange rate in realtime
+- Use the https://openexchangerates.org/ API to get the pound to euro exchange rate in realtime, use the free version https://openexchangerates.org/signup/free
 - Include a README of how to get the project installed
 - Use git for version control and put the code on Github
 - Write tests in the ways you normally would when building a web app